asteran32/asteran32/README.md

 - 👋 Hi, I’m Aster
-- 👀 I’m interested in BE and ML
+- 👀 I’m interested in ML
-- 🌱 I’m currently learning about ML, DL
+- 🌱 I’m currently learning about ML and Computer vision
 - 💞️ I’m looking to collaborate on any opensource

 <!---